tungstenfabric/opencontrails-docs/Contributor/GettingStarted/getting-started-with-tungstenfabric-development.md

 Getting Started with Tungsten Fabric Development
 ==================================
-This brief note would serve as a reference for a developer looking to start-up on the Tungsten Fabric development envrionment.
+This brief note would serve as a reference for a developer looking to start-up on the Tungsten Fabric development environment.

 PLEASE NOTE: Until 2018, Tungsten Fabric was named "OpenContrail".
 There are still several references to the old name in the code and other utilities.